-During fiscal year 2020, investments were limited to the State Treasury Asset Reserve of Ohio (STAR Ohio), money market accounts, federal securities, negotiable certificates of deposit, U.S. treasury bills, U.S. treasury notes, and commercial paper.
+During fiscal year 2021, investments were limited to the State Treasury Asset Reserve of Ohio (STAR Ohio), money market accounts, federal securities, negotiable certificates of deposit, and commercial paper.
 STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
-STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
+STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, Certain External Investment Pools and Pool Participants.
 The School District measures their investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
-The NAV per share is calculated on an amortized cost basis that provides a NAV per share that approximates fair value.
+The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.